cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/blog/hot-fun-in-the-summertime-clash-of-clans.md

 ---
 title: Hot Fun in the Summertime - Clash of Clans
-date:
+date: 2022-07-08T19:00:00-04:00
-image: ''
+image: "/images/pat33hotfunsummertime.png"
-type: ''
+type: regular
-description: ''
+description: The Clash Files is the best Podcast, Scrim, and Clan Community in Clash of Clans.
+We share attack strategies, upgrade advice, game news, and base design.

 ---
 ### Pineapples & Thorns Podcast: Episode 33